-In the bond markets, the inversion in the yield curve has righted itself, though rates are at historic lows.
-Coupon rates on 10-year Treasury bonds have dropped to 1.50%, while 3 month, 6-month and 12-month bonds are now sporting coupon rates of 0%.
-Five-year municipal bonds are yielding, on average, 1.17% a year, while 30-year munis are yielding 2.08% on average.
+In the bond markets, the rates on longer-term securities jumped from historically low rates to simply low rates.
+The coupon rates on 10-year Treasury bonds rose to a 1.67% yield, and the 3 month, 6-month and 12 month bonds are now sporting barely positive yields for the first time since this time last year.
+The five-year municipal bonds are yielding, on average, 0.50% a year, while 30-year munis are yielding 1.79% on average.

 Wilshire index data: https://www.wilshire.com/indexcalculator/index.html